Partition and Communal Violence in India

-Installation view of anti-memorial to communal riots in India since 1947, "Memory Leaks: Drips and Traces," by Pritika Chowdhry.
+Installation view of "Memory Leaks: Drips and Traces," an anti-memorial to communal riots in India since 1947.
 In this view, one can see a red prayer mat on the floor with a Quran book stand, holding a burnt Quran with burnt newspapers by it's side.

 Gujarat Pogrom, 2002

 In 2002, in the state of Gujarat in India, a brutal and planned pogrom was conducted against the Muslim minority by the Hindu right, which left over 2000 people dead and several thousand injured.
 Sexual violence against Muslim women was widely used as a method of subjugating and humiliating the Muslim community.

 The Gujarat Pogrom, as it came to be called stunned the nation because it was very deliberate and planned, and extremely brutal.
 Incidentally, it occurred right after the tenth anniversary of the Babri Masjid demolition in December 1992.
 For many Indians, including me, the Gujarat Pogrom of 2002 was a tipping point.